What Came Before and What to Expect Next

 Realizing that the e-commerce industry, as with all industries in modern economies, as a whole continuously moves towards increased efficiency, we can make predictions about how the industry will evolve next.
 At the same time, the move towards efficiency comes with growing industry complexity through furthering both horizontal and vertical market integration.
 Efficiency and complexity are tied to each other.
-Complexity is necessary for increasing an industry’s efficiency, but at the same time, this very complexity will ultimately slows down the rate of growing efficiency.
+Complexity is necessary for increasing an industry’s efficiency, but at the same time, this very complexity will ultimately slow down the rate of growing efficiency.

 With these principles in place, we can make long-term predictions about what is going to happen next in a given modern industry.
 Firstly, the rate at which an industry’s efficiency increases tends to follow a familiar sigmoid function.
 After a decade of exponential growth has passed by, the rate at which the e-commerce industry is becoming more efficient has already begun to slow down.